At some point in their fitness journey, most gymgoers ask, “How do I get a 6 pack?”

 • Some people say you have to avoid certain types of foods and take weird supplements . . . and they’re really wrong.

-In reality, the best way to get a 6 pack involves combining several of these strategies.
-Specifically, reducing your body fat percentage, doing the right types of ab exercises, and eating enough protein.
+In reality, the best way to get abs involves combining several of these strategies.
+Specifically, reducing your body fat percentage, doing the right types of weightlifting and ab exercises, and eating enough protein.

 And in this article, you’ll learn exactly what you need to know to implement all of these steps properly.